 This page is not complete.

-Web performance is the objective time from when a request for content is made until the requested content is displayed in the user's browser and the subjective user experience of load time and runtime.
-Objectively, it is measurable time, in milliseconds, it takes for the web page or web application to be downloaded, painted in the user's web browser, and become responsive and interactive.
-Subjectively, it is the user's perception of whether content feels slow or fast it takes between the time the user requests the content and the time until the user feels the content requested is available and usable.
+Web performance is the objective time of when a request for content is made until the requested content is displayed on the user's browser, objective render times, and the subjective user experience of load time and runtime.
+Objectively, it is the measurable time, in milliseconds, it takes for the web page or web application to be downloaded, painted in the user's web browser, and become responsive and interactive.
+It is the frames per second and times the main thread is not available for user interactions.
+Subjectively, it is the user's perception of whether the time it takes between the time the user requests the content and the time until the user feels the content requested is available and usable feels slow or fast.
 Web performance optimization is the developer process of increasing subjective and objective web performance.

 performance culture and performance budgets.

-Web performance includes how long it takes to load the content required, how long it takes to get that content displayed and usable in the browser, and how responsive and smooth the site is to user interaction.
+When optimzing for web performance, consideration include network performance, parse and execution performance, and render performance.
+Web performance includes how long it takes to load the content required, how long it takes to parse, execute, display, and make content usable in the browser, and how responsive and smooth the site is to user interaction.
 Is the scrolling smooth?
 Are buttons clickable?
 Are pop-ups quick to open up, and do they animate smoothly as they do so?
 Web performance includes both objective measurements like

-time to load, frames per second, and time to interactive, and subjective experiences, which are more difficult to measure but often more important, of how long it felt like it took the content to load.
+time to load, frames per second, and time to interactive, and subjective experiences of how long it felt like it took the content to load and how responsive the application feels, which is more difficult to measure but often more important, .

 There are tools, APIs, and best practices that help us measure and improve web performance.
-We'll look at these too in the course of this module.
+We'll look at these two in the course of this module.

 In these tutorials, we look at: